Jacobson v. United States: Investigation and arrest of Keith Jacobson

 Along with a thank you note from "Jean Daniels" of HINT also came a supposed list of others in the area with similar interests as possible pen pals.
 But Jacobson never wrote to any of them.
-So Comfort, under the pseudonym "Carl Long", wrote back using a technique called "mirroring", claiming to have interests calculated to be similar to those believed held by Jacobson, and specifically, to be equally interested in depictions of sex acts between young boys.
+So Comfort, under the pseudonym "Carl Long", wrote back using a technique termed "mirroring", claiming to have interests calculated to be similar to those believed held by Jacobson, and specifically, to be equally interested in depictions of sex acts between young boys.
 Jacobson said he, too, liked "good looking young guys (in their late teens and early 20s) doing their thing together".
 Neither Jacobson nor Comfort made any more explicit reference to pornographic materials and Jacobson stopped writing back after two letters.
-With no evidence that he had ever watched or possessed any child pornography, the USPS again dropped its efforts against him.
+With no evidence that he had ever watched or possessed any CSAM, the USPS again dropped its efforts against him.

 Those were renewed in March 1987 when the United States Customs Service sent similar exploratory material, supposedly from Canada, to Jacobson and others on the USPS's list, and he responded, placing an order that was never filled.
 A catalog from a "Far Eastern Trading Company" was sent instead, along with other written material bemoaning the infringement of sexual freedoms.
-This time Jacobson ordered a publication called Boys Who Love Boys, which the catalog said featured "11 and 14 year old boys" who "get it on in every way imaginable.
+This time Jacobson ordered a publication named Boys Who Love Boys, which the catalog said featured "11 and 14 year old boys" who "get it on in every way imaginable.
 Oral, anal and heavy masturbation.
 If you love boys," it further read, "you will be delighted with this".

 On June 16, 1987, Jacobson received a card in his mail telling him to go to the post office and pick up the envelope that supposedly contained Boys Who Love Boys.
 Comfort observed him doing so and got a search warrant for his home on that basis.
-He was arrested shortly thereafter, 26 months after the postal inspectors had first contacted him.
+He was arrested soon thereafter, 26 months after the postal inspectors had first contacted him.